Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 -->

 ### **WORK IN PROGRESS**
-- Feature request Feature request: add the "active" Switch to objects #10 Part I -> Added State including state change listeners "IsPaused" to pause measure per sensor during runtime
+- Feature request: add the "active" Switch to objects #10 Part I -> Added State including state change listeners "IsPaused" to pause measure per sensor during runtime
-- Feature request Feature request: add the "calibration" switches to objects #10 Part II -> Added calibration state objects
+- Feature request: add the "calibration" switches to objects #10 Part II -> Added calibration state objects
 - Adjusted Readme with Help for new Features
 - Added state translations for alphanumeric and boolean states to clear text